Route selection is extremely complex and usually the most time-consuming process during a subsea interconnector project.

-Many factors must be considered before selecting a subsea route:
+Many factors must be considered before selecting a subsea route, including:

 Where possible, areas of rock, boulder clay and sand waves will be avoided as these can create difficulties in burying the cable.